The end of geo-blocking within the EU

 - Your language

-Example: You reside in France and connect to the website of a trader based in another EU Member state and which is written in that country’s language.
+Example: You reside in France and connect to the website of a trader based in another EU country and which is written in that country’s language.
 The website can ask you if you would like to stay on the same page in a foreign language or proceed to a version of the website in your language.
-If you decide to continue to the page in French, the website can save your choice for any future visits to it.
-However, you must also be able to easily return to the original, foreign page if you wish to do so.
+If you decide to continue to the page in French, the website can save your choice for any future visits.
+However, you must also be able to easily switch to the foreign page if you wish to do so.
 Only legal reasons or reasons of public security can block you from accessing a certain interface or page.
 If this is the case, the business must inform you of these reasons.

 Can I force a European seller to deliver to me in my country of residence?

-No. Having access to products offered by a business based in another EU Member state than your own does not imply that the trader is obligated to deliver your purchase.
+No. Having access to products offered by a business based in another EU country than your own does not imply that the trader is obligated to deliver your purchase.

-Although you can purchase on a website based in another EU Member state, the business is not obliges to deliver your purchase to you in your residence country e.g. France if it does not usually deliver there.
-You will have to organise the transport yourself and either go pick up your purchase at an agreed location or organise you own means of cross-border delivery.
+Although you can make purchases on European, businesses are not obligated to deliver your purchase to you in your residence country (e.g. France if it does not usually deliver there).
+You will have to organise the transport yourself and either go pick up your purchase at an agreed location or organise your own means of cross-border delivery.

 What goods and services are now accessible with no restrictions in the EU?

-- New or second-hand goods sold online and delivered to an EU Member state: clothing, electronic equipment, furniture, etc.
+- New or second-hand goods sold online and delivered to an EU country: clothing, electronic equipment, furniture, etc.

 - Digital services not protected by author’s rights: information storage, website hosting, online directories, etc.